X2CommunitySupplemental/X2CommunityTranslation/README.md

 ## I am a translator, how do I submit my translation?

+**Important!** Translations that modify the localization of the game itself are not allowed!
+Unfortunately, it means that mods that change the base game descriptions cannot be translated by the Community Translation Mod.

 Submissions are handled via GitHub interface.
 See **[this video](https://youtu.be/nMVHwzMoyjw)** for an example or follow step-by-step instructions below.

 1. Sign into your GitHub account. **[Sign up](https://github.com/join)** if you don't have one.